tflo/SlipFrames/readme.md

 ## Is this addon for you?

-This addon is for you if one of the following is true:
+If one of the following sounds familiar to you, give Slip Frames a try:

-- You keep your Blizzard Player and Target frames in the corner or at the bottom of your screen because otherwise they would get in the way.
+- You keep your Blizzard Player and Target frames tucked away in the corner or at the bottom of your screen because they’d otherwise get in the way.
-- You have your Player and Target frames in the center area of your screen, but this isn’t all shiny because the frames often do get in the way: they intercept your mouse clicks, or obscure your view.
+- You have your Player and Target frames in the center area of your screen, but it’s not really great because they often do get in the way: they block your mouse clicks, or obscure your view.
-- You have the Target frame in the mid to lower right-center part of the screen, and when you move with the right mouse button, you often get stuck due to accidental clicks on the frame.
+- You have the Target frame in the mid/lower right part of the screen, and when you move with the right mouse button, you often get stuck because you accidentally click on the frame.
+- You’ve been playing one of those mini games with fixed camera angle, like an Untangling puzzle, and could’t finish it because your Player frame made it impossible to click a node.

 ## What the addon does